n6ai/minze/docs/guide/components/templating.md

 ### Destructuring

-You can destructure the properties and methods of an component to avoid writing `this` over and over again.
+You can destructure the properties and methods of a component to avoid writing `this` over and over again.
 Simply pass them as an argument to the template.

 **Example**